Red-Liu199/CAT/configure_guide.md

         // optimizer settings
         "optimizer": {
             "type": ...,       // all available ones in torch.optim
-            "use_zero": true,  // flag of whether use 'ZeroRedundancyOptimizer' for less memory usage.
             "kwargs": {        // arguments according to 'type' ...
             }